-To provide you with a better understanding of orthodontics and your orthodontic treatment in Baton Rouge and Prairieville, Louisiana, Hiller Orthodontics has provided this page of answers to frequently asked questions.
-If you have further questions, feel free to call us at 225-924-7367 to speak with a member of our team or to schedule your consultation with Dr. Michael Hiller.
+To provide you with a better understanding of orthodontics and your orthodontic treatment in Baton Rouge, Louisiana, Hiller Hummel Orthodontics has provided this page of answers to frequently asked questions.
+If you have further questions, feel free to call us at 225-924-7367 to speak with a member of our team or to schedule your consultation with Dr. Michael Hiller or Dr. Brooks Hummel.

 What is an orthodontist?